 4:95 “Those men and women who make no effort in the path of God, staying behind fearing harm of any sorts, with, those men and women who go forth, spending out of their lives and money for Him.”

-As for having (4) wives.
-This case being dealt with, in Ch.
-4, as it concerns the family life; is also another matter that has been greatly misunderstood in the Qur’an!
-Having (4) wives in Islam as a Rule, is absolutely absurd!
-God Will never Command His Prophet to act against a Law of the Book out of which he is preaching for people!
-If it were a law of Islam to have (4) wives, Prophet Muhammad having (9) wives when he died, then would have been an outlaw acting against the Rule.
-Although God Has Indicated that his case for marriage is an exception, and other believers cannot have the same condition.
+As for having four wives, this case being dealt with in Chapter 4, as it concerns the family life.
+It is another matter that has been greatly misunderstood in The Qur’an!
+Having four wives in Islam as a Rule, is absolutely absurd!
+God Will never Command His Prophet to act against a Law of The Book out of which he is preaching for people!
+If it were a law of Islam to have four wives, Prophet Muhammad having nine wives when he died, then would have been an outlaw acting against the Rule.
+God Has Indicated that his case for marriage is an exception, and other believers cannot have the same condition, (33:50).
+This exception is only for Prophet Muhammad, (Muhammad being an exception … ).

 (Muhammad being an exception as a head and example, for political reasons and relationship between the tribes, had to have many wives.)
 The Rule in Islam for polygamy.
 The condition for polygamy is “The ability to keep the equity and justice between the wives; and the approval of the wife.”
 And as one can NEVER be equitable in a polygamous relationship, no matter how hard he tries (4:129), then only one is enough.